fletcher86/triangle-max-sum/README.md

 <h2>Additional Comments</h2>

-The computed triangle sums were computed from a bottom up approach because if using a top down approach the sum may be incorrect.
+The computed triangle sums were computed from a bottom up approach because if using a top down approach the sum may not be maximized.
+For example, using a top down approach, it is possible to have sums weighted toward one side of the triangle, but a single outlier on the opposite side and bottom of the triangle that could have impacted the max sum calculation and would have been missed with a top down approach.
+In order to take into account this possibility, a bottom up approach was necessary.

 Sums were rolled up from the bottom up as follows.